Code-Institute-Submissions/Magnate-Investments/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+### GitHub Pages

+The project was deployed to GitHub Pages using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. Scroll back down through the page to locate the now published site [link](https://zairaafzal.github.io/MS1/) in the "GitHub Pages" section.

 ## Credits

-### Content
 - The first paragraph on the home page is from the beginners guide to investing on investopedia.
 [Investopedia](https://www.investopedia.com/articles/basics/06/invest1000.asp)

+- The README file template used was sent to me from student care team.

 ### Media

 - Main header image used on home and newsletter pages was downloaded from shutterstock

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from Ann Wilson aka [The Wealth Chef](https://thewealthchef.com/) i personally really understood investing from when i found Ann's work.